Frechmatz/cl-synthesizer/README.md

 *   :cv-gate-off The "Gate off" control voltage.
 *   :force-gate-retrigger If t then in :play-mode-unisono play mode each note event will cause a retriggering of the gate signal.
 Otherwise the gate signal will stay on when it is already on.
 *   :controllers Controllers can be used to declare additional output sockets that are exposed by the module.
 The controllers argument consists of a list of property lists with the following keys:
-    *   :socket A keyword that defines the output socket to be exposed by the modules.
+    *   :socket A keyword that defines the output socket to be exposed by the module.
     *   :handler A property list that defines the keys
         *   :update A function that is called with the MIDI events passed to the update function of the module.
         *   :get-output A function with no arguments that returns the current value of the controller.For typical use cases refer to cl-synthesizer-midi:relative-cc-handler